 Switch between HBox and VBox

-One suggested solution is to switch between a HBox and a VBox at runtime.
-This means that on a big screen you will see the image and text wrapped in a HBox and when the size becomes smaller the HBox will be replaced by a VBox.
-By doing so we need to discuss if we want to reuse the text and image component in both layouts or create separate instance for each layout.
-Here I think that a recycling of the components is a good idea.
-If you use 2 instance you need to sync them.
+One suggested solution is to switch between an HBox and a VBox at runtime.
+This means that on a big screen you will see the image and text wrapped in an HBox and when the size becomes smaller the HBox will be replaced by a VBox.
+By doing so we need to discuss if we want to reuse the text and image component in both layouts or create a separate instance for each layout.
+Here I think that recycling of the components is a good idea.
+If you use 2 instances you need to sync them.
 By using the JavaFX property API this isn’t as hard as it sounds in the first moment but it can still create some errors.
 So let’s have a look at a code snippet that creates the basic view: